STA mode allows an ESP32 or ESP8266 to connect to an existing WiFi as just another device on the network.

 }

-The WiFi.begin(…) function of the ESP8266 saves the indicated credentials in non-volatile flash memory (which persists even if we load another program).
-In case of a connection failure, the ESP8266 will automatically connect to the last access point when available.
+The WiFi.begin(…) function saves the indicated credentials in non-volatile flash memory (which persists even if we load another program).
+In case of a connection failure, the device will automatically connect to the last access point when available.
 Furthermore, once configured once, we can reconnect by calling the overload without parameters.

 WiFi.begin()

-The WiFi.begin(…) functions return the status of the ESP8266 to determine when we have established the connection with the network.
+The WiFi.begin(…) functions return the connection status to determine when we have established the connection with the network.
 We can also obtain it at another point in our program with the WiFi.status() function.
-This ESP8266 status variable can be:
+This status variable can be:

 | WL_CONNECTED | Connection established |